netlify/build/README.md

 After creating the plugin, add into your [Netlify config](#netlify-configuration) file under the `plugins` section.

-Plugins can be referenced locally or installed via NPM.
+Plugins can be referenced locally or installed via npm.

 `netlify.yml` example: